Improving OpenVPN performance and throughput

 Use UDP for better OpenVPN performance.

-With OpenVPN, in most cases and especially in my usage case, UDP is faster than TCP.
+With OpenVPN, in most cases, UDP is faster than TCP.
 TCP packets are heavier, adding overhead.
 TCP also numbers packets in a sequence while UDP doesn’t.
 UDP uses very minimal headers making it less resource-intensive.
 Here’s the config line:

 Choosing the right Cipher

 By default, OpenVPN uses Blowfish, a 128-bit cipher.
-When it comes to the level of security you require, you will have to decide between better encryption vs. faster throughput in respect to CPU load.
+Regarding the level of security you require, you will have to decide between better encryption vs. faster throughput with respect to CPU load.
 Again, especially with this 880 MHz CPU.
 If there’s no CPU bottleneck, I would recommend using

 AES-256-GCM.
 In my case, I’m using